thanasispap1998/SQL-Chatbot/README.md

 This GitHub repository contains all the Jupyter Notebooks and any additional necessary files for this project to work.
 More specifically it contains:

-1) a folder named "Notebook" containing the "Functions" and "ChatBot" notebooks
+1) a folder named "Notebooks" containing the "Functions" and "ChatBot" notebooks

 2) a folder named "Datasets" containing the two datasets used for both notebooks